 Working at the Reserve Bank means you won’t be stuck in the background.
 We trust our new recruits with responsibilities and challenges so that you’ll gain the broadest experience possible.
 You might be asked to present to the Monetary Policy Committee, or begin writing a discussion paper within the first month of joining us.

-When you join us you’ll join a particular team, but that doesn’t mean you have to stay there.
+When you begin with us you’ll join a particular team, but that doesn’t mean you have to stay there.
 As a graduate, you can rotate within teams and departments so that you get to know the whole business.
 This is a great way to get to know your colleagues and to find out your area of interest, if we decide you’re better suited to another area of the Bank, you can move departments.

 How does completing your OE as well as gaining valuable international experience sound?
 Many of our employees have taken part in secondments worldwide, including at the Reserve Bank of Australia.
 Others are involved in further study for a Masters or a PhD while working full-time with us, and in some cases we’ll fund your studies.